 During the last spring semester at SMC, I taught English 57: Latin American Literature.
 A former student of English 2, Critical Reading and Intermediate Composition, Annie Getman enrolled immediately.
 By the time I started teaching the class, I was a month into my first project period at Antioch University, for my MFA.
 I was developing a manuscript for a novel, writing like the madwoman that I am, possessed by Federico García Lorca's DUENDE.
 I would wake up at 5:00 or 6:00 AM, four times a week to write for four to six hours.
 Sometimes, for longer.
-Madness and discipline well-balanced can render a honed elixir of creative and technical imagination (as Jeff Vandermeer would have it).
+Madness and discipline well-balanced can render a honed elixir of creative and technical imagination.

 Annie was fascinated by the works of Latinx poets and writers, but soon became enthralled with Jorge Luis Borges' The Garden of Forking Paths, Clarice Lispector’s Agua Viva, and Gabriel Garcia Marquez' Memories of my Melancholy Whores, in addition to gaining profound insights in the poetry of Roque Dalton, Maria Sabina, Coral Bracho, Pablo Neruda, Xul Solar, and Delmira Agustini...just to name a few of our shared favorites.

 During my brief lectures contextualizing nations, critical approaches, themes, and motifs for the texts that I've curated, Annie would doodle and draw on her notebook, capturing the body language of her classmates, and even mine.
 But she'd be quick to raise her hand and contribute to class discussions, stirring ensuing debates.
 One time, Annie walked in class over to my desk to share some academic and personal news.
-She had dyed her hair with a rare yellow, she was wearing an overall with stains of oil paint and watercolors, and she was a vision.
+She had dyed her hair with a rare yellow, and she wore an overall with stains of oil paint and watercolors--she was a vision.
 I knew that her outfit and even her mien were going to inform the outfit and behavior for one of my characters in the scene that I had drafted that morning.
 Fashion is essential for the characters in my novel because they express their identities through their choices for attire.
 Another time, Annie came with a long pink flannel coat, and a T-shirt reading "Shhh" on the upper corner above where the heart is, and that's how I imagined the wardrobe for the scene that I wrote the next morning.

-Brook had woken up three minutes before the alarm sounded, which had been set up for 6:00 am.
-They normally would wake up two to three minutes before a setup alarm on school days.
-This was always a surprise.
-Brook went to the kitchen to squeeze oranges, brew coffee and cook two scrambled eggs with spinach leaves served with a half-tomato with olive oil, salt, pepper, and oregano, and a toast with jam.
+Brook woke up three minutes before the 6:00 am alarm sounded, went to the kitchen to squeeze Oranges, brew coffee and cook two scrambled Eggs with Spinach leaves.
+These they served with a half of a Tomato with Olive oil, Salt, pepper, Oregano, and a toast with jam.
 They ate while listening to Sabrina Claudio’s About Time.
-Soothing sounds for a tranquil morning.
+Breathy voice, soothing.

-The NYU’s campus looked as though academic activities were dwindling.
+The NYU campus looked as though academic activities were dwindling.
 Freshman students were going home for the summer, and some spring courses had already finished.
-Brook’s last class required to complete their minor in Cultural Anthropology was ANTHRO 3, on archeology and studies of early societies and cultures, which was one of Brook’s favorite courses.
-The professor was showing a presentation reviewing the first weeks of the spring semester on one of the topics that Brook had enjoyed the most: the paintings on the walls of Chauvet Caves.
-She had started the presentation in silent, just showing slide after slide of the paintings.
+Brook’s last class required to complete their minor in Cultural Anthropology was ANTHRO 3, on archeology and studies of early societies and cultures.
+The professor was showing a presentation reviewing the first weeks of the spring semester on one of the topics that Brook had enjoyed the most: the paintings on the walls of Chauvet Cave.

-Brook sketched while repeating to themself in their mind their mother’s words.
-They recited it internally surprised by knowing each word:
+Brook sketched while repeating to themself in their mind their mother’s words from the journal.
+They recited it surprised of their memorization:

-Brook translated Cassandra’s words, entitling it An Ekphrasis of Cassandra’s Vow of Love.
-On the page there laid a milky way glistening on the beach, and a sunflower, emerging from under the sunlight.
-Soft penciled lines with a grainy effect and graphite smudged by Brook’s fingertips.
+Brook translated Cassandra’s words onto an image, entitling it An Ekphrasis of Cassandra’s Vow of Love.
+On the page there laid a milky way glistening on the beach, and a sunflower, emerging from under the sunlight with soft penciled lines with a grainy effect and graphite smudged by Brook’s fingertips.
 The negative space rendering a translucid veil or an almost transparent cloud; water, as a glass panel over the sand, revealing from beneath multiple sparks.
-Cassandra’s entry closed with Natalie Merchant’s lyrics of Wonder, so Brook sang it in their mind, humming imperceptibly.
-They thought that they might not find an explanation about their mother’s existence, but maybe, Brook would find one to their own.
+Cassandra’s entry closed with Natalie Merchant’s lyrics from “Wonder,” so Brook sang it in their mind, humming imperceptibly.